scale-tone/scale-tone.github.io/index.md

+## Konstantin Lepeshenkov's personal blog

-My name is Konstantin Lepeshenkov, I'm currently acting as a Cloud Solution Architect @ Microsoft, and here are my personal thoughts.
+I'm currently acting as a Cloud Solution Architect @ Microsoft, and here are my personal thoughts 👇

 {% for post in site.posts %}